matzar/BattleCity-GBA/README.md

 # BATTLE-CITY-GBA

 Instructions:
-Use `WSAD` to control the plauer.
+Use `WSAD` to control the player.
 Press `Z` to shoot.

 To run the game you will need Visual Boy Advance.
 You can download it [here](http://www.emulator-zone.com/doc.php/gba/vboyadvance.html)

-One you have it simply drag and drop `main.gba` file onto `VisualBoyAdvance.exe`.
-The game will open in a new window.
+Then simply drag and drop `main.gba` file onto `VisualBoyAdvance.exe`.
+The game will start in the new window.

 Shoot the enemy to win.
-If you get shot - you will lose.
+If you get shot - you lose.